At home and abroad, Netanyahu faces backlash for far-right alliance

 Israel Hayom, a pro-Netanyahu newspaper, also condemned AIPAC, accusing it in a banner headline of “playing into the hands of media and politicians out to slam the right-wing”.

-Reporting by Maayan Lubell, Rami Amichay and Dedi Hayun; Editing by Jeffrey Heller and Peter Graff
+Reporting by Maayan Lubell, Rami Amichay and Dedi Hayun; editing by Jeffrey Heller and Peter Graff